island-lang/island-lang.github.io/README.md

 	result given input > 1 => input * previousFactorial.result
 ```

 But how?
 Why?
 Well that's because contexts are not the same as classes.
 They don't require a minimal amount of information to become usable.
 A context instance primarily represents a scope (or a "sandbox") _possibly_ containing units of information bound by a particular schema (which is specified by the context declaration).
-It is not a data structure or an assortment of functions.
+It is not a data structure or an assortment of methods.

 If `Factorial` is embedded inside of `Factorial` itself, all that means is that an instance of `Factorial` would also include a secondary scope that happens to share its own knowledge schema, and which can be initialized with a different set of known and unknown properties than itself.